biddyweb/android-rcs-ims-stack/core/README.txt

 The RCS stack is under Apache 2 license (see LICENSE-2.0.txt) and uses the following open source librairies:
  - NIST SIP: see LICENSE-NIST.txt.
  - DNS Java: see LICENSE-DNS.txt.
+ - The Legion Of The Bouncy Castle: see LICENSE-BOUNCYCASTLE.txt.

 News:
 -----
+- MSRP over TLS for Wi-Fi access

 Bugs fixed:
 -----------